DavidHaunsch/UserSessionExport/README.md

 **2. Provide AWS access**

-Provide your AWS credentials in a [Shared credentials file](https://www.terraform.io/docs/providers/aws/index.html#shared-credentials-file) so both Packer and Terraform can make use of it and you don't have to provide credentials in two different locations.
+Provide your AWS credentials in a [Shared credentials file](https://www.terraform.io/docs/providers/aws/index.html#shared-credentials-file) so Terraform can use it.

 ```sh
 $ cat ~/.aws/credentials